What is a deed of variation, and can it reduce inheritance tax?

 When someone dies their estate must be distributed in accordance with their Will or if they do not have a Will in accordance with the Rules of Intestacy.

-A deed of variation, also known as a deed of family arrangement, is a document which varies a Will or the Rules of Intestacy after someone has died.
+deed of variation, also known as a deed of family arrangement, is a legal document which varies a Will or the Rules of Intestacy after someone has died.
 They are used by a beneficiary who wishes to redirect all or some of their inheritance to another person.

 Why would you want a Deed of Variation?